 One of the most frequently asked questions I get about Zanzibar is ‘Is it safe for travellers?”

-- As you would in any place, keep an eye on your bag and keep it zipped up – as with most holiday destinations there are pickpockets about who target tourists.
+- As you would in any place, keep an eye on your bag and keep it zipped up – as with most holiday destinations there are pickpockets about who target tourists, especially in Stone Town and at the beach bars.

-- Don’t wander the alleyways of Stone Town after dark.
+- Don’t wander the alleyways of Stone Town – especially alone.
 It’s fine earlier in the evening when people are around, but after about 10pm, things start to shut up.
 Stone Town is confusing even in the day, so it’s easy to get lost.
 At night time it’s even worse because many of the shops that you use as landmarks may have packed everything away, so it can be hard to get your bearings at first.
-If you are out at night, ask someone from your hotel to come and escort you home or travel in a group.
+If you are out at night, ask someone from your hotel to come and escort you home or travel in a big group.

 - Same goes for the beaches.
-Some parts of the beach are dark and secluded at night so don’t wander around alone.
+Earlier in the evening when there are lots of people around, it should be fine but some parts of the beach are dark and secluded at night so don’t wander around, especially alone.

 - Always take a licenced taxi.
 You can ask your accommodation to call you a taxi they know and trust.